fanck0605/gfw_whitelist/README.md

 ## How to use

+### Use auto-generated PAC file

 Switch to [`gh-pages`](https://github.com/fanck0605/chnroute2pac/tree/gh-pages)
-branch to download latest pac file
+branch to download latest pac file.
+[Travis CI](https://travis-ci.org/) will update PAC file daily

 Download the [`chnroute.pac`](https://raw.githubusercontent.com/fanck0605/chnroute2pac/gh-pages/chnroute.pac),
 edit the server IP and the type of proxy.
 After that change your browser's config, point to `chnroute.pac`.

     // Change the type of proxy, it also can be 'HTTPS'
     // Make sure to change both SOCKS5 and SOCKS var proxy = "SOCKS5 127.0.0.1:1080; SOCKS 127.0.0.1:1080;",

-### Use script to generate the PAC file
+### Generate a PAC file using script

-Excute command `python3 chnroute.py --output chnroute.pac`, `chnroute.pac` will
+Excute command `python3 chnroute.py --output chnroute.pac`, `chnroute.pac`
-updated.
+will updated.

 ## PAC performance (100,000 repeat)